X-ray Tomographic Micro-Particle Velocimetry in Porous Media: Results

 Finally, the particle velocities were interpolated to find the velocity fields on a voxel grid.
-In Figure \ref{Velocity fields}, we compare this to CFD simulations of the velocity field using the OpenFOAM-based solver \citep{Raeini2022} mentioned in Section \ref{Validation}.
-The solver performed finite-volume calculations on a hexahedral mesh extracted from the segmented pre-scan of the pore space, with constant-pressure and zero-velocity-gradient boundary conditions at the in- and outlet.
-We used the standard settings provided by \citet{Raeini2022}.
+In Figure \ref{Velocity fields}, we compare this to CFD simulations of the velocity field using the OpenFOAM-based solver \citep{Raeini2022} mentioned in Section \ref{velocity field interpolation and CFD}.
 The experimental measurements and the CFD-simulations of the pore-scale velocity distributions matched well (Figure \ref{Velocity fields}).
 In the sand pack, mismatches close to the sample boundary may be due to inlet effects: the experimental field-of-view was selected further away from the inlet than in the porous glass filter, so that the exact inlet conditions could not be taken into account in the simulation.
 In the experiments, the mean distance between all measured velocity points was approximately 10 voxels, which gives an indication of the sampling density of the interpolated field.
 Note however that particle tracking velocimetry does not uniformly sample the velocity field, as fewer observations are made in low-velocity regions.
 The sampling can be refined by acquiring more time frames.

 \FloatBarrier